1jour1vin

 Wine rated (2025 guide) 99/100

-Château Lynch-Bages 2022 is composed of 66% Cabernet Sauvignon, 28% Merlot and 3% Cabernet Franc and Petit Verdot.
-Its intense purple color reveals a sensational Pauillac, with a stunning (and classic Lynch-Bages) style and aromas of dark cassis, smoky tobacco, pencil and crushed stone.
-These notes carry through to a full-bodied, powerful and extremely concentrated 2022, with a dense, complex mid-palate, velvety tannins, perfect balance and a rare combination of power and elegance.
+Château Lynch-Bages 2022 is composed of 66% Cabernet Sauvignon, 28% Merlot, and 3% Cabernet Franc and Petit Verdot.
+Its intense purple color reveals a sensational Pauillac, with a breathtaking (and classic Lynch-Bages) style, featuring aromas of dark blackcurrant, smoked tobacco, pencil lead, and crushed stone.
+These notes linger in a full-bodied, powerful, and extremely concentrated 2022, with a dense and complex mid-palate, velvety tannins, perfect balance, and a rare combination of power and elegance.
 This estate is clearly in great shape, and this magical beauty will need a decade (or more) to reach its peak.
 Not to be missed!
-2035 - 2075
+2035-2075

 Terre de Vins